ilaa-1505/ilaa-1505/README.md

 ## What I work with

-Python · HuggingFace Transformers · LangChain · FAISS · BM25 · FastAPI · React · Three.js
+Python · HuggingFace Transformers · LangChain · FAISS · BM25

 ---